 What is the visitor policy on the Toronto campus?

 - At this time, all visitors to Northeastern University, in advance of their visit, must be determined to be essential to the university’s mission in order to be approved to visit a Northeastern campus.
 Approval for any visitors to the university not deemed essential is at the discretion of the appropriate senior vice president.
 For more details on the policy and visitors that are deemed essential, please see the Visitor Protocol.

 What is the event policy on the Toronto campus?

 - Events will follow Massachusetts state guidelines for gatherings.
 Indoor gatherings should not exceed 25 people in a single enclosed, indoor space.
-Our global network locations in North America will follow these guidelines as well, unless their local or state guidelines are more restrictive.
+Our global network locations in North America will follow these guidelines as well, unless their local or state or provincial guidelines are more restrictive.
 All in-person event requests will be reviewed by an events committee and must contain a compelling statement of why the event must be held in person and cannot be done virtually.
 For more details on scheduling and approving an event, please see the Event Policy.

 Is eating allowed on campus?

 - In accordance with the university policy on locations for safe eating and drinking on campus, eating is not allowed in classrooms or hallways.